NYUeServ/nyuclasses-test-suite/README.md

 ```
 To remove all the docker images and delete the cucumber docker machine run the below command
 ```
+./run.sh --c
 ./run.sh --clean
-./run.sh --c
 ```
-You can also clean first and run test cases combining the two.
-Remeber, virtualbox is default.
+You can also clean first and run test cases. virtualbox is the default driver.
 ```
+./run.sh -cr
-./run.sh -c -d
+./run.sh --clean-run
 ```

 Changing WebDriver Versions